slatedocs/slate/source/includes/_integration.md

 1. Firstly, prepare the message entries you are going to publish, the sample code generates a request entry to update the student's first name from 'Andy' to 'Aaron'.

 2. You can prepare several entries, then wrap them into a message group.
 A message group is also composed of body and headers.
-The body stored the array of request entries with *entries* as the key.
-And the headers contained the school id and the group identifier as well.
+The body stores the array of request entries with *entries* as the key.
+The headers contain the school id and the group identifier as well.

 3. RabbitMQ accepts only strings as content to publish, so you need to encode the content of the group to a string.

-4. Finally, send the encoded content and the headers to the document exchange.
+4. Finally, send the encoded content and headers to the document exchange.
 With the routing key composited by the school id

 <aside class="notice">
 Send the encoded content and the headers to the topic exchange named <code>documents</code> with the routing key as <code>#{School Core ID}.update_requests</code>.